Never Stop Contributing to Your 401(k)

 There are some people who suggest that it's OK to stop contributing to your 401(k) plan if you experience a financial crisis.
 However, here's why you should always—and I mean always—contribute to your 401(k), even if you are falling behind on your bills.
 Never stop contributing to your 401(k) if there is any way you can possibly help it, no matter how bad the financial crisis may be.

 Tapping Into 401(k) Balances

 The ease with which people can access their 401(k) money, and the 10% penalty tax with which many get slammed, is one of the reasons the American retirement system is in jeopardy.
 In the old days, you couldn't raid your pension fund no matter how dire things became.
 Now, people turn to their accounts, always banking on being able to replenish the funds at some point in the future.
 It's an absolute tragedy.

-Here are some key reasons to keep contributing to your 401(k) plan even if you are experiencing financial hardship:
+Here is why to keep contributing to your 401(k) plan even if you are experiencing financial hardship:

-- Contributions to your 401(k) are often tax-deductible.
 In other words, your taxable income is reduced, so you end up paying less in tax.
 If you instead choose not to put those dollars aside, the Federal and state governments are going to take a bigger chunk of your pay in income taxes.
-Not only will you end up with less money in your retirement account, you'll end up with less cash in your hand today.
+Not only will you end up with less money in your retirement account, but you'll also end up with less cash in your hand today.
 It's sort of like killing the chicken for meat now when you could live off the eggs for a much longer time.

 If your firm were to give, say, a dollar-for-dollar match on the first 3% of salary, someone making $40,000 per year could get an extra $1,200 in pay—tax-deferred—simply by making contributions to their 401(k).
 If you stop, not only are you going to pay the higher taxes we discussed just a moment ago, but you are going to forfeit this money forever.